acm-uiuc/til/_til/uiuc/computing-in-college.md

 - Dell Precision
 - HP Spectere 15
 - Any Lenovo **ThinkPad**
-- ASUS ZenBook
+- ASUS ZenBook Pro
 - Surface Book
-- Razer Blade
+- Razer Blade / Blade Stealth
 - System 76 Computers

 The recommendation with getting any of these computers is to dual boot Linux.
 Ubuntu (versions ending .04 are best